 Cryptocurrencies don’t have an identity attached to the money like traditional banking does.
 If you have the private keys of Bitcoin, you are the owner.
 Therefore, if you are obliged to send your Bitcoin to an address, you won’t be able to reclaim them.
 For criminals, this can be attractive.

 A simple solution is not to boast about your holdings to anyone, or at least keep a low profile about it.
 In conferences, meetups, or out of curiosity of your friends, you may get the question of how much cryptocurrency you hold.
 Avoid answering this question for your security, especially if you hold a substantial amount.

 Avoid sending funds to a wrong address

 Cryptocurrency addresses are very long and complex.

-As the addresses are very long it’s not recommendable to type these addresses manually.
+As the addresses are very long, it’s not recommended to type these addresses manually.
 Many exchanges and wallets offer a copy to clipboard button.
 Selecting the address manually can also create mistakes.
 Either way, if you copy and paste the address you must always check if they are the same.
 Unfortunately, there have been cases where the copy and paste functionality had been hacked.
 A common practice is to check the first and last 5 digits of the address.